BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Creating-A-Hair-Mod/exporting-conforming.md

 ![conform_5_export.png](/tutorials/hair_conform_tuto/conform_5_export.png)

 > Make sure you use these export settings.
 Specifically:
-> - change the extension to .dae if it isn't already
+> • change the extension to .dae if it isn't already
-> - choose Selected Only instead of Visible Only {.is-success}
+> • choose Selected Only instead of Visible Only {.is-info}

 ![conform_6_exportsettings.png](/tutorials/hair_conform_tuto/conform_6_exportsettings.png)